Skip to main content

 “Broken” is the last in the three part miniseries showing the solitude in the wake of the destruction of trawlers and overfishing.
 These paintings each have a healthy amount of faces hidden in them.
 WHY?
 This is my attempt to keep you engaged in the art in the hopes that it will spark a conversation about conservation, the faces are meant to keep you looking closer, but step back and look at the bigger picture.

-The 4 paintings in the cubbies are not named but are made from bonded canvas— I took 2 canvases that had holes in them and then I covered them with plumbers foam turning it into a 3D piece, same as the skateboard on the other side.
-The bottom 2 are on election lawn flyers or mini billboards, either way, they are fun attempts to add to the series.
+The 4 paintings in the cubbies are not named but are made from bonded canvas (I took 2 canvases that had holes in them and then I covered them with plumbers foam turning it into a 3D piece) (same as the skateboard on the other side).
+The bottom 2 are on election lawn flyers or mini billboards, whatever you call them, they are fun attempts to add to the series.

 “Collage et Tiburon” is a piece that I collaged over an existing piece that was donated.
 I was asked by the original owner to try and capture the original artwork as it was her grandmother who originally created the first layer.
 In order to do that I figured I would turn this garden into a kelp forest highlighting the Garibaldi- California’s state fish and the Great Whites that patrol the Pacific groves.
 There are still hidden things in the ocean floor.